Dennis Pineda

-Dennis "Delta" Garcia Pineda (born May 6, 1974) is a Filipino politician, basketball head coach and businessman from the province of Pampanga in the Philippines.
+Dennis "Delta" Garcia Pineda (born May 6, 1974) is a Filipino politician, businessman and basketball head coach. from Pampanga.
 He currently serves as the Vice Governor of Pampanga since 2025, previously holding the office from 2013 to 2019.
 He also previously served as Governor of Pampanga from 2019 to 2025.
 He also served as the mayor of Lubao from 2001 until 2010.

+He is current head coach for the Converge FiberXers in the Philippine Basketball Association (PBA).

 Early life and education

-Dennis Garcia Pineda was born on May 6, 1974 in Quezon City to a prominent political family in Pampanga.
-He is the only son of businessman Bong Pineda and politician Lilia Garcia.
+Dennis Garcia Pineda was born on May 6, 1974, in Quezon City to a prominent political family in Pampanga.
+He is the only son of businessman Bong Pineda and politician Lilia Garcia Pineda.

 He attended at the Guagua National Colleges finishing his secondary education 1991 and later obtaining a commerce degree, majoring in management in 1997 from the same institution.